Symphyotrichum novae-angliae: Roots, stems, and leaves

 The roots either come from caudices or short rhizomes and are thick, appearing woody, sometimes with cormoid portions.
 There are usually from one to five strong, erect, hairy stems growing from the root base.
 These can be brown or purplish in color, and largely stipitate-glandular higher up.

 Symphyotrichum novae-angliae has light to dark green, thin, and often stiff alternate and simple leaves.
 These occur at the base, on stems, and on the flower head branches which all have generally the same lanceolate appearance regardless of their location on the plant.
-The exception to this is the basal (bottom) leaves, which are usually spatulate or sometimes oblanceolate in shape.
+The exception to this is the basal (ground level) leaves, which are usually spatulate or sometimes oblanceolate in shape.
 The lower stem leaves often wither or drop by the time the plant flowers.

 The leaf margins are sometimes entire, meaning they are smooth on the edges with no teeth or lobes, or ciliate, meaning fringed with fine hairs on their edges.
 They are sessile, having no leafstalk, and they are auriculate, clasping the stem with earlobe-like appendages.